elwyncrestha/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my first test blog

-I'm glad you are here.
-I plan to talk about ...
+__I'm glad you are here.
+May be I'll try to put some content over here.__
+It's me, Elvin Shrestha.
+I am from Nepal.
+Cheers